Search Google or Type a URL : What’s the Better Approach?

 It’s simple to enter a URL while looking for a website.
 If you need to know the entire URL, you can still get to the website by typing in the abbreviated link and hitting enter.

-What is the difference between Search Google or Type a URL?
+What is the Difference between Searching Google or Typing a URL?

 Search or Type URL: Which Option Enhances Privacy?